Roy's Motel & Café, Amboy, California

 The Center of the City (taken from an L-car)

-Chicagos Millenium Park Bean
+Chicago's Millenium Park Bean

-The cupola of the Chicago Cultural Center
+the cupola of the Chicago Cultural Center (Tiffany Dome)

-Bands are playing in the CCC
+Bands are playing in the Chicago Cultural Center

 a Joliet bridge (what a construction)

-on Route 66 there is traffic still
+on Route 66 there is still commercial traffic

 stormy weather is near